pepaslabs/DualLM317BenchSupply/README.md

 DualLM317BenchSupply
 ====================

-A simple adjustable voltage, current limited bench power supply using two LM317 regulators.
+A simple adjustable voltage, current limited bench power supply using two LM317 regulators (KiCAD schematic and PCB layout).

 ## Status:

-Currently, this design is schematic-only (no PCB designs yet).
+A small number of the v1 revision of the PCB design has been manufactured.
+These had a manufacturing error which shorted the supply to ground, so v2 is in the works and will be sent to seeedstudio soon.

+Schematic:

 [View schematic as PDF](https://github.com/pepaslabs/DualLM317BenchSupply/raw/master/DualLM317BenchSupply_schematic.pdf).